What should happen when pressing the button on a tester during a GFCI test?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-When pressing the button on a tester during a GFCI (Ground Fault Circuit Interrupter) test, the expected result is that the circuit breaker must trip.
-A GFCI device is designed to protect against electrical shock by monitoring the current flowing in and out of the circuit.
-If it detects an imbalance, such as when current is leaking to ground, it will automatically cut off power to prevent potential hazards.
+When pressing the button on a tester during a Ground Fault Circuit Interrupter (GFCI) test, the expected outcome is that the circuit breaker must trip.
+This action is a key function of a GFCI, which is designed to protect against ground faults by interrupting the current flow when it detects an imbalance between the outgoing and returning current.

 Subscribe